mkbrv/sharalike.selenium.user/README.md

 run.bat 10

-where 10 represents the number of concurrent users.
+where 10 represents the number of serial  users.

 ## 2.
 parallel-run.bat 2 3

-where 2 represents the number of parallel users and 3 the number of concurrent users.
+where 2 represents the number of parallel users and 3 the number of serial  users.